Port Adelaide: Pubs and hotels

-The earliest recorded was the Port Hotel.
+The earliest recorded hotel was the Port Hotel.
 It opened in 1838, two years before the port was officially declared.
 Three years later the First Commercial Inn opened.
 It has the longest licensing history in the suburb, though discontinuous.
 It did not trade for 12 years following a fire in 1857.

-The British hotel is the longest continually licensed.
+The British Hotel is the longest continually licensed.
 It opened 1847 as a single storey building, and was rebuilt with two further storeys in 1876 for then-owner Henry Ayers.
 The South Australian Brewing Company acquired it in 1937.
 It was known from c.
 1907–1952 as "McGraths British Hotel".
 Dockside Tavern is one of the few Late Victorian style buildings remaining in the Port.
 It was opened as the Britannia Hotel in 1850 then was rebuilt on site in 1898, in contemporary style.
 It was renamed as the Dockside Tavern in 2002.
 The Golden Port Tavern is on the corner of Vincent and Robe Streets.
 On this site the Carpenters' Arms Tavern opened in late 1850.
 The Arms burned down in 1865 and was replaced with the current hotel, then known as The Globe.
 The hotel's name was changed to the current one in 1981.

 Black Diamond Square—named after the Black Diamond Hotel—is the main intersection of Port Adelaide, at the north end of Commercial Road.
 The hotel was designed by Adelaide architect William Wier.
 It opened as the White Horse Cellars Inn in 1851, with an integral 600 seat theatre.
 Parts of the building were used for an early freemason hall, library and the Port Adelaide Institute.
 It was renamed as the Family Hotel in 1876, then as the Black Diamond Hotel c.
 1878.
 This last name came from the Black Diamond Line shipping company.
 From 1866 to 1883 Cannon brand beer was brewed in the hotel.
 The building was converted to retail shops in 1884 and the Central Hotel erected on the south side.

 Port Dock Brewery hotel won business awards as best hotel and restaurant in 2001.
 It was built in 1855 and opened as the Dock Hotel.
 The current building structure results from an 1883 rebuild, with stone from Dry Creek near Yatala Labour Prison.
 The Hotel lost its licence in 1909, after a 1906 Opinion Vote.
 The building was renovated, part of it converted into a small brewery, and reopened as a hotel in 1986.
 Railway Hotel opened in 1856 opposite the new Port Adelaide railway station, a month before the line to Adelaide was opened.
 The hotel retains many original features including leadlight windows and an 1890s glass fanlight.